brandenrodgers/HubSpot-Project-POC/README.md

 - Two serverless function components
   - This component also requires auth, which is specified in the component config
 - A CMS JS Rendering component

-- A library component that enables the sharing of code across components
+### Notable structure characteristics
+- Components are able to share code via the `imports` field.
+This enables components to define internal import paths for external files.
-  - Currently being consumed by the "My POC project card 1" and "My POC project function" components via "deps" in the component config
+  - Currently being used by the "My POC project card 1" and "My POC project function" components

 ### hscomponent.json config
 Users create project components using the standardizes hscomponent.json configuration file.
 The supported fields in the config are...